credativUK/redmine_image_clipboard_paste/README.md

 # Redmine Image Clipboard Paste

 Plugin for redmine which allows pasting image data from the clipboard directly into the comments input field on a new ticket or comment.
-The image will be given an arbitrary filename and added as an attachment and also inserted into the comment text using Redmine's markup language.
+The image will be given an arbitrary filename and added as an attachment and also inserted into the comment text using Redmine's markup language (textile or markdown).

 ## Features